 Over time, this can lead to failures within the company and leadership, often limiting the company’s ability to grow and develop and sometimes leading to failure.

-Eroding confidence from shareholders often meals people feel as though they have been misled and cheated, and from that point onward, they will feel as though the company is making bad decisions even as it tries to right the ship.
+Eroding confidence from shareholders often makes people feel as though they have been misled and cheated, and from that point onward, they will feel as though the company is making bad decisions even as it tries to right the ship.

 Too much risk positions the company for loss